Robert-Dawidowski/weather-app/README.md

 yarn dev
 ```

-(Repeat for npm, pnpm, and bun with respective commands.)
+(Repeat for npm, pnpm with respective commands.)

-> Add NODE_OPTIONS='--no-warnings' to suppress the JSON import warnings that happen as part of the Vuetify import mapping.
-If you are on Node [v21.3.0](https://nodejs.org/en/blog/release/v21.3.0) or higher, you can change this to NODE_OPTIONS='--disable-warning=5401'.
-If you don't mind the warning, you can remove this from your package.json dev script.

 ### Building for Production